 Rubella (German measles) is an infection caused by the rubella virus.
 Although it most commonly occurs in young children, it can affect anyone.
 The illness is usually mild.
 However, rubella in a pregnant woman can cause serious damage to the unborn child.
-Immunisation has made rubella uncommon in the UK.
+Immunisation with the measles, mumps and rubella vaccine (MMR vaccine) has made rubella uncommon in the UK.

 What is rubella?

-Rubella (German measles) is usually a mild illness.
-However, if a pregnant women has rubella, the virus is likely to cause serious damage to the unborn child or cause a miscarriage.
+Rubella is also known as German measles.
+It is usually a mild illness.
+However, if a pregnant woman has the rubella virus, it is likely to cause serious damage to the unborn child or cause a miscarriage.
 Rubella can lead to damage to the heart, brain, hearing and sight.
 The baby is likely to be born with a very serious condition called the congenital rubella syndrome.

 Since rubella immunisation was introduced in 1970 there has been a dramatic fall in the number of babies born with the congenital rubella syndrome.
 Rubella is now a very uncommon infection in the UK as a result of the vaccination programme.
 However, rubella is still common in many developing countries.